bertinatto/hashd/README.md

 # hashd - a simple in-memory cache

-hashd is simple in-memory cache developed in C. It aims to be a testbed for my own learning.
+hashd is a modest in-memory cache developed in C. A toy project.

 ## FAQ